darsto/cber/README.md

 }
 ```

+This library should be used directly inside the application.
+Simply copy the `ber.c` and `ber.h` files to your project.

 For full usage example, please see snmp.c file.
-It is user-ready SNMPv1 codec library which under-the-hood uses BER library with all overflow checks included.
+It is an SNMPv1 codec which uses BER library under the hood.
+It includes all error checks and is user-ready.